deelsilcon/currency_crawler/README.md

 ### Cautions

 - ⚠️ Python version >= 3.7 required
-- 🌝 For query by name(s), i simply write a $\mathcal{O(n})$ scan to search for a given name's corresponding id, so it may be a little bit slow now.
+- 🌝 For query by name(s), i simply write a linear scan to search for the given name's corresponding id, so it may be a little bit slow now.
 By the way, every map update takes one credit, for more information, check out:[CoinMarketCap API Documentation](https://coinmarketcap.com/api/documentation/v1/)
 - ⭕️ If any library missing, use `pip`/`pip3` to install them.
 - 😭 As this crawler has not been rigorously tested, there may be unexpected bugs.